Sustainable cocoa and coffee

 CREA: fair and sustainable products from Ecuador for the European market

-The CREA project promotes strategies to strengthen and improve the sustainability, competitiveness, innovation and integration in the European market of micro-, small and medium-sized enterprises (MSMEs) and organisations of Ecuadorian producers, generating income and employment and the inclusion of young people and women.
-CREA is led by Rikolto, in partnership with with Asociación Nacional de Fabricantes de Alimentos y Bebidas (ANFAB), Cooperación al Desarrollo de Países Emergentes (COSPE), Escuela Superior Plitécnica del Litoral (ESPOL) and KU Leuven.
-This project is funded by the European Union.
+The CREA project promotes strategies to strengthen and improve the sustainability, competitiveness, innovation and integration in the European market of 38 SMEs and 25 farmer organisations, while ensuring fair employment and decent work with inclusive practices for vulnerable groups.
+CREA is led by Rikolto, in partnership with Asociación Nacional de Fabricantes de Alimentos y Bebidas (ANFAB), Cooperación al Desarrollo de Países Emergentes (COSPE), Escuela Superior Plitécnica del Litoral (ESPOL) and KU Leuven.
+This project is fundedby the European Union.

 Icon Place